 Having clear goals, give your focus, dedication, and determination.
 It gives you a target to aim for and helps you veer away from tasks that don’t really matter.
 When you know what your goal is, you can evaluate what your time priorities are.

-Remember when you were separating your must-dos from your to-dos and would be nice to dos in tip #1?
+Remember when you were separating your must-dos from your to-dos and what would be nice to-dos in tip #1?
 Your goal provides you with yet another measure for determining what’s important.